 Age 68 Mrs Dominique Takizawa served as Secretary General of Institut Mérieux (2001- 2020).
 She joined the Mérieux Group in 2001, where she was involved Nationality French in its strategic development, in particular M&A and shareholder and investor relations.
 She also helped coordinate the bioMérieux initial public offering.
 She Member of a committee Chairwoman of the Audit and Risk Committee previously held the position of Chief Financial Officer with a number of companies, including Pasteur-Mérieux Connaught (now Sanofi Pasteur), Aventis Crop Sciences Number of shares held 500 (now Bayer) and Rhône Mérieux/Mérial.
 First appointed date General Meeting of June 26, 2020 She is a graduate of HEC Management School and holds a DECF diploma in accounting and finance.
-Most recent reappointment date General Meeting of June 28, 2024 In June 2023, she joined the Board of Directors of Odyneo (a family association that Term end 2026 works for people with disabilities and their families).
+Most recent reappointment date General Meeting of June 28, 2024 In June 2023, she joined the Board of Directors of Odyneo (a family association that Term end 2026 In June 2023, she joined the Board of Directors of Odyneo (a family association that works for people with disabilities and their families).
 She represents the association on the commission for the rights and autonomy of disabled persons within the departmental service for the disabled (MDPH).
-Main areas of expertise: Finance/Audit; Compliance; Company Administration; International environment; Strategy and M&A Legal; Bank.
+Main areas of expertise: - Finance/Audit; - Complance; - Company Administration; - International environment; - Strategy and M&A - Legal; - Bank.
+Other states of the second dealers and